MahmoudAshraf107/Linear-Regression-/README.md

 # Linear-Regression-
-this is linear regression script which can deals with one variable or mutlivariables linear regression. this script tested by using data set (data.txt) from coursera pltform Ml Stanford University courses.
+this is linear regression script which can deals with one variable linear regression. this script tested by using data set (data.txt) from coursera pltform Ml Stanford University courses.

 Copyright (c) 2022, Mahmoud Ashraf